Ahmad-Zaky/folio_okapi_local_environment/README.md

         cp modules/configuration_template.json modules/configuration.json
         ```
     - modules versions in `modules.json` are set to [`ramsons`][15] release.

-4. after renaming *_template, and *.example files review them and replace the values with your own configuration if necessary.

 5. Add your aliases commands which eases running the script:
     - open `./scripts/aliases.txt` file and replace `</path/to_repo>` with your `folio` root path.